stitchdata/docs/_saas-integrations/closeio/v1/closeio-v1.md

 # -------------------------- #

 # Looking for the table schemas & info?
-# Each table has a its own .md file in /_integration-schemas/closeio
+# Each table has a its own .md file in /_integration-schemas/closeio/v1

-# schema-sections:
-#  - title: ""
-#    anchor: ""
-#    content: |

 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}